 • Capture real-time machine insights and data points.

-• Ensure that all work being done is in-line with safety, compliance and regulatory standards
+• Ensure that all work being done is in-line with safety, compliance and regulatory standards.

 Understanding the frequency that assets should be maintained and what approach works best is vital to success.
-A CMMS with a high level of automation will allow you to mold your maintenance activities based on your processes and best practices, as well as develop and automate the generation of corrective work orders based on certain reading thresholds of any asset.
+A CMMS/EAM with a high level of automation will allow you to mold your maintenance activities based on your processes and best practices, as well as develop and automate the generation of corrective work orders based on certain reading thresholds of any asset.

-You want to ensure that your CMMS platform includes a robust mobile application so technicians can receive real-time notifications in the field.
+You want to ensure that your CMMS/EAM platform includes a robust mobile application so technicians can receive real-time notifications in the field.
 Automated daily, weekly and monthly reports are a great way to inspire your maintenance team to work harder towards performance targets.
 When you know where you stand, it becomes more transparent where your need to improve at the team, individual and contributor level.